RayMick/cs7641-weka-jython/README.md

-Sample code for using jython with WEKA machine learning toolkit
-for supervised learning classifiers on the iris dataset.
+Scripting framework that will perform the following tasks for a dataset in the weka .arff file format:
+..* Split data into a fixed test set (1/3) and training set (2/3) ..* Evaluate data points
+..* Generate plots of data
+..* Create overall report that includes plots and references

-Uses Weka 3.7.
+Uses Weka 3.7 which is included in the lib directory.

 Requirements:
-java must be in path
+java 1.7+ must be in path
-jython package should be installed.
-For example:  apt-get install jython
-R is needed to generate plots.
-For example: r-base (apt-get install r-base)
+jython package should be installed.  (apt-get install jython) R is needed to generate plots.  (apt-get install r-base)
 Graphviz is used to generate the tree graph for j48.  (apt-get install graphviz)
 Latex is needed to generate the latex report. (apt-get install install texlive-full)
 Bibtex is used for references.  (apt-get install texlive-bibtex-extra)